Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/events/2022/02/march-club-meeting.md

   - club-meeting
 guests: []
 ---
-## Training Agenda
+## Training & Learning

-Our best German brewer, Eric Weiss, will presentation the fundamentals of lagering beer.
+Our best German brewer, Eric Weiss, will present the fundamentals of lagering beer.

 ## Feedback Circle